-Parents/carers of summer born children who could start school in September 2024, but wish to delay their child's school start and apply for a Reception place to start in September 2025, should still make their application for a Reception place for their child's normal year of entry before the primary application deadline of 5 pm on 15 January 2024.
+Parents/carers of summer born children who could start school in September 2026, but wish to delay their child's school start and apply for a Reception place to start in September 2027, should still make their application for a Reception place for their child's normal year of entry before the primary application deadline of 15 January 2026.
 If a delay is agreed, this application can be withdrawn.

-Parent/carers should also, if possible, make their request for admission out of the normal age group to their preferred schools by the same date - 15 January 2024 (5 pm).
+Parent/carers should also, if possible, make their request for admission out of the normal age group to their preferred schools by the same date - 15 January 2026.
 This is to enable sufficient time for requests to be processed prior to National Offer Day (16 April or the next working day).
 Requests will however still be considered after this date.